Providing warmth for our neighbors.

 Need Energy Assistance?

 Rhode Islanders who need assistance from the Fund should visit their local Community Action Program (CAP) agency.
 CAP agencies use the guidelines found below to determine qualification.
-If you are unsure of the CAP agency nearest you, please call the United Way of Rhode Island 2-1-1 call center by dialing 2-1-1, or visit us online.
+If you are unsure of the CAP agency nearest you, please contact United Way 2-1-1 in Rhode Island.
+Simply dial 2-1-1 or visit us online.

 - The client must provide documentation showing financial hardship.